{{tag>lvm partitioning}}

 └─centos-lv_varlibmysql xfs 4b574fe6-830e-45a4-9e1f-894fd3296447 /var/lib/mysql

 Here we want to expand vda2, centos-lv_root FS.
-Run these commands:
+Get the partition number by running

 sudo yum install -y cloud-utils-growpart